deanishe/alfred-workflow/_sources/tutorial_1.txt

 The terms of use of the Pinboard API specifically limit calls to the recent posts method to `1 call/minute <https://pinboard.in/api#limits>`_.
-As it's likely you'll call your Workflow more often than that, we need to cache the results from the API and use the cached data for at least a minute.
+As it's likely you'll call your workflow more often than that, we need to cache the results from the API and use the cached data for at least a minute.
 **Alfred-Workflow** makes this a doddle with its :meth:`~workflow.workflow.Workflow.cached_data` method.